apollographql/apollo-client/docs/source/essentials/local-state.md

 ```

 In the above example, we first prep the cache using `cache.writeData` to store a value for the `isLoggedIn` field.
 We then run the `IS_LOGGED_IN` query via a React Apollo `Query` component, which includes an `@client` directive.
 When Apollo Client executes the `IS_LOGGED_IN` query, it first looks for a local resolver that can be used to handle the `@client` field.
 When it can't find one, it falls back on trying to pull the specified field out of the cache.
 So in this case, the `data` value passed into the `Query` component's render prop has a `isLoggedIn` property available, which includes the `isLoggedIn` result (`!!localStorage.getItem('token')`) pulled directly from the cache.

+> ⚠️ If you want to use Apollo Client's `@client` support to query the cache without using local resolvers, you must pass an empty object into the `ApolloClient` constructor `resolvers` option.
+Without this Apollo Client will not enable its integrated `@client` support, which means your `@client` based queries will be passed to the Apollo Client link chain.
+You can find more details about why this is necessary [here](https://github.com/apollographql/apollo-client/pull/4499).

 Pulling `@client` field values directly out of the cache isn't quite as flexible as local resolver functions, since local resolvers can perform extra computations before returning a result.
 Depending on your application's needs however, loading `@client` fields directly from the cache might be a simpler option.
 Apollo Client doesn't restrict combining both approaches, so feel free to mix and match.
 If the need arises, you can pull some `@client` values from the cache, and resolve others with local resolvers, all in the same query.